lupyuen/lupyuen.github.io/src/rust3.md

 TODO

-# TODO

-My mentee Rushabh Gala and I are anxiously awaiting the results of the GSoC Project Selection.
+My mentee [__Rushabh Gala__](https://github.com/apache/nuttx/issues/11907) and I are anxiously awaiting the results of the [__Google Summer of Code__](TODO) (GSoC) Project Selection.
 While waiting, we explain the current steps for running barebones Rust Apps on Apache NuttX RTOS (and the challenges we faced)...

-Ouch we're trapped between a Rock and...
-Another Rusty Rock?

-Middle Way

-AI Tools

-Nim

-_Giving in to our AI Overlords already?_

-But Borrow Checker and Cargo Clippy are already so clever, they might as well be AI!

-Rust Compiler is almost Sentient, always commanding us Humans: "Please do this to fix the build, you poopy nincompoop!"

-My biggest wish: Someone please create a higher level variant of Rust that will use some bits of AI to compile into the current low-level Rust
+Running Rust Apps on NuttX today

+Limitations

+Workaround

+How we plan to fix them in GSoC

 PINE64 has kindly sponsored the Ox64 BL808 RISC-V SBCs that we'll be running to test the project.

+# Our Rust App

+TODO

 ![Build Apache NuttX RTOS for 64-bit RISC-V QEMU](https://lupyuen.github.io/images/riscv-build.png)